 Reduce logistics costs with a virtual logistics capability

 More and more consumer product brands have become part of multi-billion dollar companies who use supply chain synergies to increase their cost advantage on the shelf.
 This industry consolidation makes it more difficult for small and mid-sized CPG companies to compete.

-But partnering with the right logistics provider can level the playing field, giving you "big company" logistics capabilities without the overhead.
+But partnering with the right logistics provider for consumer goods distribution can level the playing field, giving you "big company" logistics capabilities without the overhead.